emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 realization that you are going to need a memory manager too?
 If so, you've come to the right place.

-In this guide, I'll explains how to use the MPS to add incremental, moving, generational garbage collection to the runtime system for a programming language.
+In this guide, I'll explain how to use the MPS to add incremental, moving, generational garbage collection to the runtime system for a programming language.